 - Candidacy is open to journalists targeting the lay public.

 - The submission must be in English, or accurately translated into English.

 - More than one individual may share the prize as co-creators, with a maximum of two representatives invited to attend the AACR Annual Meeting to accept the prize if the prize is shared.

-- Prize winners must be in attendance to accept the prize on Sunday, April 26, 2020, in San Diego.
+- Prize winners must be in attendance to accept the prize at the AACR Annual Meeting.